ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 The transaction is used by an mHealth App to pass claims to the IUA Authorization Server and to retrieve access token to be used for authorization of the apps access to write data to and retrieve data from the Swiss EPR.

-Depending on the claims made by the mHealth App, two different flavors of access tokens are provid-ed by the IUA Authorization Server:
+Depending on the claims made by the mHealth App, two different flavors of access tokens are provided by the IUA Authorization Server:

 - Basic Access Token – IUA conformal access token authorizing access to the EPR end-points which are NOT protected by the EPR role and attribute based authorization (i.e. for the CH:PIXm endpoints).
 - Extended Access Token – IUA conformal access token for the EPR endpoints which are protected by the EPR role and attribute based authorization (i.e. for the MHD endpoints).

 An mHealth app in the SMART Standalone Launch sequence SHALL perform the transaction first to get basic access to the Swiss EPR.
-This requires user authentication as well as the user consent, al-lowing the mHealth app to access the Swiss EPR and perform transactions on behalf of the user.
+This requires user authentication as well as the user consent, allowing the mHealth app to access the Swiss EPR and perform transactions on behalf of the user.
 The IUA Authorization Server MAY present a User Interface for the user to authenticate and provide user consent, or by validating against data stored at app registration time.

 Once the mHealth App is authorized, it may launch other embedded mHealth apps (or views) using the SMART EHR Launch Sequence.
-In this case, the embedded app inherits the basic access authorization from the launching app  and may retrieve extended access token for EPR endpoints protected by the EPR role and attribute based authorization (e.g. to retrieve Documents).
+In this case, the embedded app inherits the basic access authorization from the launching app<sup><a href="#1">1</a></sup> and may retrieve extended access token for EPR endpoints protected by the EPR role and attribute based authorization (e.g. to retrieve Documents).

+<sup id="1">1</sup>By claiming a launch indicator, the launch is indicated as a SMART EHR launch, initiated from an app, which has already been authorized before.
 ### Actor Roles

 **Actor:** IUA Authorization Client
 **Role:** Communicates launch information and claims to the IUA Authorization Server and receives JWT ac-cess token or XUA Authorization Assertion.
 **Actor:** IUA Authorization Server
-**Role:** Role  Verifies claims and authentication information, retrieves and validates the user consent for the mHealth app to act on behalf of the user  and responds a JWT or XUA compliant access token to the IUA Authorization Client.
+**Role:** Role  Verifies claims and authentication information, retrieves and validates the user consent for the mHealth app to act on behalf of the user <sup><a href="#2">2</a></sup> and responds a JWT or XUA compliant access token to the IUA Authorization Client.

+<sup id="2">2</sup>E.g. by presenting a screen for the user to give consent.

 ### Referenced Standards